DNA Solutions: History

 Over the next decade while DNA testing kits were being adopted by most DNA laboratories, DNA Solutions spread its services to such countries as Russia, France and China.

 In 2007, DNA Solutions profiled 800 elephant dung samples from the jungles of Cambodia in order to calculate the number of wild elephants remaining in the wild.

 In 2008, DNA Solutions won the tender to store DNA samples for the Australian military and at the same time launched a service to store DNA samples for the public.

 DNA testing

 Y-Chromosome DNA

-DNA Solutions offers the analysis of Y-DNA for identification geographic and ethnic origin of paternal lineage.
-The use of Y-DNA testing is useful for discerning biological relationships between people with the alleged same paternal lineage (i.e. Uncle-nephew, or grandfather-grandson DNA testing).
+DNA Solutions offers the analysis of Y-DNA for identifying the geographic and ethnic origin of paternal lineage.
+The use of Y-DNA testing is useful for discerning biological relationships between people with the same alleged paternal lineage (i.e. Uncle-nephew, or grandfather-grandson DNA testing).

 Mitochondrial DNA

-DNA Solutions offers the analysis of mitochondrial DNA (mtDNA); whilst only inherited maternally, mtDNA is found in both men and women.
-DNA Solutions sequences both the HVR1 and HVR2 regions for maternal ancestral and ethnic analysis.
-Mt-DNA testing is also used for proving biological relationships (i.e. cousins, granddaughter-grandmother, etc.)
+DNA Solutions offers the analysis of mitochondrial DNA (mtDNA); although it is inherited only maternally, mtDNA is found in both men and women.
+DNA Solutions sequences both the HVR1 and HVR2 regions for maternal ancestry and ethnic analysis.
+MtDNA testing is also used to prove biological relationships (i.e. cousins, granddaughter-grandmother, etc.)

 Autosomal DNA

-DNA Solutions offers analysis of autosomal DNA STRs used for DNA profiling, paternity testing and other biological relationship tests, such as sibling tests.
+DNA Solutions offers the analysis of autosomal DNA STRs used for DNA profiling, paternity testing, and other biological relationship tests, such as sibling tests.